Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Parc National des Calanques

-From Cassis, you can get to the calanques in several ways – you can walk to the first one, Port-Miou, and then on to Port Pin and beyond.
+From Cassis, you can get to the calanques inlets in several ways – you can walk to the first one, Port-Miou, and then on to Port Pin and beyond.
 Hiking the calanques is a wonderful way of experiencing these natural formations.
-You can drive between the calenques but bear in mind that the area is heavily touristed and some calanques are limiting the number of visitors.
+You can drive between the calanques but bear in mind that the area is heavily touristed and some calanques are limiting the number of visitors.
 Instead, try one of the short walks to experience the beauty of this area, or better yet, visit by boat.

 Port de Cassis